kiyoon/jupynium.nvim/README.md

 hi! link JupyniumMagicCommand Keyword
 ]]

--- Use JupyniumCodeCellSeparatorString for %%""" and %%''' (if not set, it will use JupyniumCodeCellSeparator) -- Please share your favourite settings on other colour schemes, so I can add defaults.
+-- Please share your favourite settings on other colour schemes, so I can add defaults.
 -- Currently, tokyonight is supported.
 ```